Skip to main content

 • optimization

-• “The game runs smoothly even on my computer and only lags a tiny bit for a short time when something spawns near me.”
+• “The game runs smoothly even on my computer and only lags slightly and briefly when something spawns near me.”

 • “Also, a little more optimization would be nice, since the game gets laggier the more plants I put in the world.”

-• “(Also, the game doesn't even run at 60 FPS using the Steam Deck.
-I needed to lock the framerate to 45 to get mostly stable performance.)”
+• “The game doesn't even run at 60 FPS on the Steam Deck.
+I needed to lock the framerate to 45 to get mostly stable performance.”

 • monetization

-• “This was a rather deceptive way of advertising the game; at least Animal Crossing showed you were going to be working to build everything by yourself with tools before you even have the option to customize.”
+• “This was a rather deceptive way of advertising the game; at least Animal Crossing showed you would be working to build everything yourself with tools before having the option to customize.”

-• “Feels like an effortless cash grab for money; to copy such an amazing game (Animal Crossing) and turn it into this is astonishing.”
+• “Feels like an effortless cash grab for money.
+To copy such an amazing game like Animal Crossing and turn it into this is astonishing.”

 Buy Hokko Life